absolunet/docs-node-ioc/src/docs/06_going-deeper/03_events/en.md

 In Node.js, the `EventEmitter` from the `events` core package can be used to subscribe and dispatch events.
 However, a singleton is needed in order to work across multiple files or packages.

-Node IoC makes it very simple to use events in an application or in a module without having to worry about singleton or event the concrete engine under it.
+Node IoC makes it very simple to use events in an application or in a module without having to worry about singletons or event the concrete engine under it.